AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

    ![Edit theme](assets/edit-theme.png)

 1. Edit the variable `$color-background` and set it to a value other than white.
-In this example, `orange` was used.
+In this example, `orange` is used.

    ![Edited theme](assets/edited-theme.png)